Modern Slavery Statement

 Our Structure and Supply Chain

-Operating in the Rail, Forestry and Civil Engineering sectors, COOMBES bids to public, private and voluntary sector organisations for contracts for work through structured business development processes.
+Operating in the rail, forestryand civil engineering sectors, COOMBES bids to public, private and voluntary sector organisations for contracts for work through structured business development processes.
 We are also contracted directly by private landowners or businesses for forestry and vegetation works.
-Additionally, we hire out various heavy plant machinery, predominantly for use in the Rail and Forestry sectors.
+Additionally, we hire out various heavy plant machinery, predominantly for use in the rail and forestry sectors.

-To achieve its business objectives, COOMBES purchases or hires heavy plant machinery, vehicles, tools, mechanical equipment, PPE (personal protective equipment), IT hardware and peripherals and office equipment.
+To achieve its business objectives, COOMBES purchases or hires heavy plant machinery, vehicles, tools, materials, mechanical equipment, PPE (personal protective equipment), IT hardware and peripherals and office equipment.
 In doing so, COOMBES works with nearly 200 suppliers, all of which are based in the UK.
 COOMBES considers therefore, that there is a relatively low risk of modern slavery and/or human trafficking occurring within its supply chain.

 Due Diligence

 COOMBES recognises that due diligence processes and reporting are essential management tools that improve risk identification.
+We have tailored approaches for both our supply chain and our employees, which are detailed below.

 Suppliers and Contractors

-We undertake stringent due diligence processes to ensure we only use suppliers and contractors who share our commitment to ethical practices.
-By working to secure a transparent supply chain through operating due diligence, COOMBES seeks to prevent modern slavery from occurring in the course of our operations.
+We undertake stringentdue diligence processes to ensure we only use suppliers and contractors whoshare our commitment to ethical practices.
+By working to secure a transparent supply chain through operating duediligence, COOMBES seeks to prevent modern slavery from occurring in the courseof our operations.

-We undertake the following courses of due diligence:
+We undertake thefollowing courses of due diligence:

 • COOMBES has clear Supplier Application processes in place for supplier approval, which includes due diligence checks to assess the suitability of suppliers to provide goods and services against required standards.

 • We require suppliers to commit to meeting the modern slavery and anti-human trafficking provisions set out in our Code of Conduct as part of their submission to COOMBES’s Approved Supplier List.
+Our Code of Conduct also sets out how we expect suppliers andcontracts to behave.

-• All suppliers are required to confirm, as part of the Supplier Application process, that there is no evidence of any modern-slavery or human trafficking within their organisation, or that of their own supply chain.
+• All suppliers are required to confirm, as part of the Supplier Application process, that there isno evidence of any modern-slavery or human trafficking within their organisation, or that of their own supply chain.

 • We undertake site inspections and conduct audits of our suppliers and their premises to check for any indications of modern slavery or human trafficking.

-• We obtain Modern Slavery statements from suppliers, where available.
+• We obtain Modern Slavery statements from suppliers where available.

-• Vet suppliers so far as is possible of their own compliance with the requirements of the legislation, including whether they have been convicted of an offence under the Modern Slavery Act 2015.
+• Vet suppliers so far asis possible of their own compliance with the requirements of the legislation, including whether they have been convicted of an offence under the Modern Slavery Act 2015.

-• Suppliers are removed from COOMBES’s Approved Suppliers List after 12months of inactivity.
+• Suppliers are removed from COOMBES’s Approved Suppliers List after 12 months of inactivity.
 Suppliers are required to complete the registration process again to re-join.

 • We promptly and thoroughly investigate any claims or indication that a supplier or contractor to COOMBES is engaging in slave labour or human trafficking or is otherwise not complying with our Code of Conduct.